viclw17/viclw17.github.io/_posts/2024-07-19-glsl-cornellbox-breakdown.md

   ImGui::Begin("Renderer");
   {
-    // def gui design and hook it with the renderer settings like:
+    // def imgui design and hook it with the renderer settings like:

     // renderer->resize();
     // renderer->setRenderMode();
     // renderer->setIntegrator();